How to use an S-Filter on a surface

 1. Using a λs filter on a profile

 Profile measurements are usually several millimeters long and have lateral spacing usually in the order of a micrometer.
 This means that the number of points per profile is at least several thousands.
 The ISO 4288 standard provides tables that link the maximum spacing of data with the stylus tip radius and the value of the micro-roughness cut-off λs to be used.
+These tables are also in ISO 21920-3 which replaces ISO 4288.

 While this low-pass filter allows better comparisons between different profilometers, it also removes high frequencies that might be of interest in understanding the function of the workpiece.
 Users always try to purchase profilometers with the highest resolution and sensitivity, but they remove a lot of information contained in the profile by using a λs filter.
 Note that the German standard VDA2006 does not authorize the use of the λs filter for profile evaluation!